Samsung Galaxy Note 8 Poised For September Debut, May Cost $900

 After the immense success of its flagship handsets, the Galaxy S8 and Galaxy S8+, Samsung is now poised to launch its next device, the Galaxy Note 8.
 The phablet will succeed the now defunct Galaxy Note 7 and will bear the responsibility of redeeming the Galaxy Note series, after the dismal performance of the 2016 model.

-Fans have already been getting an idea about what the Galaxy Note 8 will house courtesy innumerable leaks.
+Fans have already been getting an idea about what the Galaxy Note 8 will house courtesy of innumerable leaks.
 While some reports suggest that the Galaxy Note 8 will launch in August, others suggest the smartphone will be unveiled in September.

 Now, a new report from Venture Beat reveals when the Galaxy Note 8 could be unveiled and also details the possible pricing for the smartphone.